 Northern Californian band The SoulShake brings a laid back, danceable sound to the rock/reggae genre.
 With a mix of lyrics inspirited by heartfelt songwriters like Jason Mraz and the instrumental musical stylings of Sublime, their music reflects a connection to good times and the adventure of life on the Northern California coast.
 The trio considers themselves more than a band, they are best friends connecting with audiences through their outdoor surfer lifestyle, wacky humor, and songs that speak to love, life and creating a better world.

 By 2016 they started their first serious music project, The SoulShake.
-The duo worked together as bartenders, rented a house near downtown, and were playing music together every day while staying out of trouble.
-The personal growth and life lessons they learned led them to be advocates of positivity through music, valuing the humor, love and community they found while discovering themselves throughout their rebellious formative years.
+The personal growth and life lessons they learned led them to be advocates of positivity through music, valuing the humor, love, and community they found while discovering themselves throughout their tumultuous formative years.
 Those values inspired their songwriting and production on their first album “A Little Peace in the Puzzle” in 2018.

 Faced with sensible career choices, members from the original lineup came and went during production of that first album.
 The drummer from the producer’s band came in to finish recording their single “Hungover” and a craigslist ad went out to replace the lost band members.
 A tall, well dressed, real estate agent stepped out of his grey Prius to fill the role of drummer from 2018-2022 and perform on the band's 2nd and 3rd albums.
 During that time The SoulShake was hit by the pandemic which changed the course of their career in a way that no one expected.